jxxcarlson/convolvemachine/README.md

 ### Convolution of machines

-Machines m1 and m2 are defined in module Examples, and `m3 = m1 * m2` is defined there as their convolution.
+Machines m1 and m2 are defined in module `Example`, and `m3 = m1 * m2` is defined there as their convolution.
 The `accept` function takes a machine and and input list as arguments and returns a tuple `(result, state)`,